jjfumero/jjfumero.github.io/_posts/2026-06-11-hat-tensors.md

 mapping tensors to loop-tiles for parallel processing on devices without explicit tensor instructions.

 I also walk through the API choices, as well as compiler and runtime integration, showing how we go from high-level Java straight to emitting explicit NVIDIA HMMA instructions.
-Besides, this article show how Java applications can be tuned for GPUs using HAT and NVIDIA profilers. 🚀
+Besides, this article shows how Java applications can be tuned for GPUs by using the CUDA-generated code by HAT and the NVIDIA profilers. 🚀

 📑 **Link to the full article: [link](https://openjdk.org/projects/babylon/articles/hat-tensors/hat-tensors)**